Eye2Gene/Classification/README.md

 Data must be a directory where each folder corresponds to a different class, or can be supplied as a CSV file with columns `file.path` containing a list of filepaths to the relevant images, and `gene` containing the classname of the label of that particular image.
 In general we recommend the use of CSVs for dataset control, but there is support for both options.

-We have provided some exmple synthetic data, which you can download by running [TODO], and some example CSVs pointing to this data.
+We have provided some exmple synthetic data, which you can download by running `python bin/download_synthetic_dataset.py`, and some example CSVs pointing to this data.

 You can also specify a JSON config file, for which we have provided some commonly used configurations from our experiments.